 How to choose the best cable modem for you

 • Compatibility: Confirm with your ISP that the modem you're looking at will work with the service your paying for.
 Most DOCSIS 3.0-certified modems should work with DOCSIS-based internet service, but it always helps to confirm.
 Comcast lets you check online to see if a modem is compatible with its service, as do Cox and Spectrum.
+Another source for modem compatibility is ApprovedModems.com, which in addition to its compatibility checker by ISP also maintains a list of modems with the Puma 6 chipset.

 • Price and Warranty: You don't necessarily need to get the cheapest modem, but you should consider devices that pay for themselves within a year with what you save in rental fees.
 A year-long warranty is the bare minimum you should accept; two years of coverage is even better.
 As for price, make sure to do some comparison shopping before you buy.
 Retailers often offer deals on modems, so you could find the model you want — or a reasonable alternative — at a lower price than you'd normally expect.